Skip to content

 String literals, and raw strings

-Regular string literals is text enclosed in " ... " just like in C. C3 also offers two other types of literals: multi-line strings and raw strings.
+Regular string literals is text enclosed in " ... " just like in C. C3 also offers another type of literal: raw strings.

 Raw strings uses text between ` `.
-Inside of a raw string, no escapes are available.
+Inside of a raw string, no escapes are available, and it can span across multiple lines.
 To write a ` double the character:

 String foo = `C:\foo\bar.dll`;